OpenStackOnRaPi/ostackinstall/README.md

-# OpenStack installation on RaPi
+# OpenStack installation on Raspberry Pi
 This repo describes how to install OpenStack on a Raspberry Pi cluster using Kolla-Ansible.

 ## Table of contents